 -Optional: 4” of double-sided sticky tape (such as Wonder Tape®)

 Teflon® presser foot

 Skill Level: Confident Beginner

-What You Get: One 23 page sewing pattern that you digitally download as a PDF file so you can start your project immediately!
+What You Get: One 49 page sewing pattern that you digitally download as a PDF file so you can start your project immediately!
 The PDF sewing pattern provides full color step-by-step illustrated instructions and full size pattern pieces.
+A 6 page Summary of Instructions is included to help save on printer ink.
 A PDF reader is required to view and print the files (example: Adobe Reader or Preview for MAC).
 The download link is received immediately after the transaction is complete.
 Print copies are NOT available.Download, Print, Sew!

 *Creating a customer account will ensure that you have the ability to access your purchased (and free) files at any time.

 I made ballet shoes with pink satin and ribbon to tie on, but then I discovered that the Stitchin'For Kids charity requires all donations be washed and I made these with water soluble craft glue.
 Now I'm trying to figure out how to make some that can be fused to pellon and stitched so they can be washable.

 This was my first time attempting shoes.
 It was fiddly and time-consuming and they didn’t stay on her feet.
 I’m sure I just need more practice and, judging from the other reviews, I need to check out the video.